pyarmak/entrada-1x-docs/user/docs/exams/learnerview.md

 When answering questions students can:
 * Select an answer by clicking the desired radio button or answer text
-* Strike out an answer choice by clicking the S button or by right clicking on answer text
+* Strike out an answer choice by clicking the S button or by right clicking on answer text.
+(Note that multiple choice questions presented in horizontal view to learners will not have the strikethrough feature available when learners take an exam.)
 * Highlight question text by selecting the text and clicking on the highlight icon
 * Flag a question for review later by clicking the flag button (a yellow border will appear around the question and a yellow flag will also show up beside the question number in the Navigation section of the sidebar)
 * Record scratchpad notes about the question by clicking the speech bubble icon; a speech bubble will show up beside the question number in the Navigation section of the sidebar (if enabled via exam settings learners can also mark these scatchpad notes for faculty review)